SAP-samples/cloud-workflow-samples/cf-capitalexpenditure-lp/README.md

-# Capital Expenditure Approval Process using SAP Cloud Platform Workflow Management
+# Capital Expenditure Approval Process using SAP Business Technology Platform Platform Workflow Management
 ## Overview
 The CAPEX process enables customers to automate capital expenditure request approvals and provide automation across all steps.
 A request is created by the user and depending on the amount of investment and other related attributes, number of approval steps are determined.
 The following steps are included as a part of this CAPEX process:
 - Business user creates a Capital Expenditure Approval Process request